Tax Guide for

 - Your seller's permit has been suspended or revoked.

-- Your CRL has been suspended or revoked.
+- Your CRL or CDL has been suspended or revoked.

-- Failure to comply with any provisions of the applicable law or regulation for the CECET program.
+- You did not follow a provision of the applicable law or regulation for the CECET program.

 - Cigarette and Tobacco Products Licensing Act Regulations

 Tax Rates and License Fees